Sean Boutilier, LCSC - CIBC, MCDTA

 Web Designer/Webmaster, Communications & Marketing

 Helena is the owner of Inkwell Images and Design, providing finished digital and printed material from concept to completion.
-Inkwell created the SBAD website and provides the necessary updates, as well as the event and stage photography needed for both print and web for Sean Boutilier Academy of Dance.
+Inkwell created the SBAD website and provides the necessary updates, as well as the event, promotional and stage photography needed for both print and web for Sean Boutilier Academy of Dance.
 In addition, Inkwell also provides their printing services and artwork for the brochures and various other promotional material.

 “Over the past 13 years, It has been a great pleasure being able to support SBAD; a studio that takes pride in quality of education and team work."